polimi-cmls-2024/FloatFX/README.md

 Singers, coding musicians, instrumentalists, sound technicians over the world face major challenges when having to control the tone of their sound/instruments in realtime.
-FloatFX adds an exciting flavour to live performances by enabling musi- cians/technicians to control various fx parameters like filters, distortion etc, with just simple motions of the hand.
+FloatFX adds an exciting flavour to live performances by enabling musi- cians/technicians to control various fx parameters of filters, distortion and delay with just simple motions of the hand.
 This would save them from the trouble of looking for knobs on their pedals in the dark, having to communicate between the stage and the console area, and plus, it also makes for a cool trick for the audience.
 It has